 Signs a Case Is Ready for Mediation

-From a neutral perspective, mediation tends to be most effective when:
+Mediation tends to be most effective when:

-- Authority issues are resolved
+- Authority issues are resolved,

 When Mediation Is Less Likely to Be Effective